-On a slightly more humorous note, there's another aspect of adulthood that I will absolutely do not have: practical skills.
-When it comes to living on my own, taking care of myself, I am a big bucket of fail.
+However, there is another aspect of adulthood that I struggle with: practical skills.
+When it comes to living on my own and taking care of myself, I am a big bucket of fail.
 Here is a short list of some of the things that adults should be able to do that I have found myself failing at.